 The imported data is then processed into a secure database the “permission to contact” (PtC) database, where it is kept separate from all other data sets stored within DPS.
 The PtC data asset will not be linked to any other NHS Digital data assets.

-The PtC database will be used for carrying out analysis on the nature and number of individuals who have signed up to provide aggregate anonymised data to researchers and NIHR about the Service.
-It will also be the source database from which cohorts of individuals will be extracted to meet the eligibility criteria of the specific vaccine trials, following approval of the researcher’s DARS application to access this data.
+The PtC database is used for carrying out analysis on the nature and number of individuals who have signed up to provide aggregate anonymised data to researchers and NIHR about the Service.
+It is also the source database from which cohorts of individuals are extracted to meet the eligibility criteria of the specific vaccine trials, following approval of the researcher’s DARS application to access this data.

-The contact details for the relevant cohort and other relevant information provided by individuals through the service which is necessary for the study to have, will be shared with researchers under a data sharing agreement which includes specific conditions about how they need to store and use the data and what they can and cannot do with it.
+The contact details for the relevant cohort and other relevant information provided by individuals through the service which is necessary for the study to have, are used by NHS Digital to contact the individuals on behalf of the researcher or alternatively, shared directly with the researchers for them to make contact.
+A data sharing agreement is required for all research access and includes specific conditions about how researchers use the data and what they can and cannot do with it, as well as how the data will be stored if shared with them directly.
 More on this is set out below at Section 11.
-NHS Digital is developing a data access protocol with specific terms and conditions which will apply to the use of this data asset by the COVID-19 vaccine clinical trials.
-This will be included as an appendix to this DPIA once the protocol has been completed (at Appendix C).

-The CRM system will be used to manage communication with the volunteers in line with their agreed permissions, such as to inform them of developments to the service, to provide confirmation of withdrawal of their permission if they change their mind.
+The CRM system is be used to manage communication with the volunteers in line with their agreed permissions, such as to provide them with information about the vaccine studies, or to inform them of developments to the service, or to provide confirmation of withdrawal of their permission if they change their mind.